 Kerrie-Jean King was born and raised in Massachusetts.
 She began dancing at the age of six and quickly fell in love with the art form.
 She holds a BFA in dance from Florida State University where she had the opportunity to work with many world-renowned choreographers and was a member of the Dance Repertory Theatre.
 After performing professionally with Fusionworks Dance Company in Rhode Island and freelance with Boston choreographers she moved to Greensboro, NC to pursue an MFA in choreography from University of North Carolina at Greensboro.
 Mrs. King has worked adjunct at both UNCG and Elon University.
 She holds a K-12 teaching license and has been the dance educator at Northern Guilford High School for the past 11 years where she developed the program.
 At Northern, she is the Fine Arts Department chair, advisor of the National Honor Society for Dance Arts, a member of the Instructional Leadership team and played a major role in the development of the Fine Arts Booster Club.
 King was K-12 Dance Teacher of the Year for NCAAHPERD-SM in 2018.
 She is currently serving as secretary for NCDEO board of directors.
 Mrs. King is a passionate teacher and advocate for dance education.

 Chandra McCloud-Glover teaches Ballet and Modern at Northwest School of the Arts.
 In 2012, she received the Cato Excellence in Teaching Award for integrating academics into the arts, leading her to become a member of the Education & Outreach Committee at Charlotte Ballet, on which she currently serves.
 In 2015, she became a National Artist Teaching Fellow, allowing her to study at ADF and at Ailey.
 McCloud-Glover then began a Repertory Scholarship Concert, which has given over $200,000 in scholarships, including her “Walk In Your Excellence Scholarship” that allows students to continue their dance training and purchase dancewear.
 McCloud-Glover currently serves as a Board Member of NCDEO and a Jr. Chapter Advisor for her district’s only National Honor Society of Dance Arts.
 She most recently was named Charlotte Ballet’s 2018 Dance Educator of the Year.
+Chandra has previously served on the board as Member At Large – NHSDA.

 Dr. Mila Parrish, Associate Professor, is the Director of Dance Education at the University of North Carolina Greensboro.
 She is internationally recognized for her work in dance pedagogy and educational technology.
-Mila has led over over 100 professional development courses, seminars and workshops thought the US and in Canada, China, Finland, Brazil, Greece, Denmark, Portugal and the Netherlands.
-She has established numerous longstanding service and community engagement initiatives including Dancers Connect a free community dance program and dance pedagogy laboratory.
+Mila has led over 100 professional development courses, seminars and workshops throughout the US and in Canada, China, Finland, Brazil, Greece, Denmark, Portugal and the Netherlands.
+She has established numerous long standing service and community engagement initiatives including Dancers Connect, a free community dance program and dance pedagogy laboratory.
 In addition to serving as NCDEO’s founding President, she currently serves on the dance and the Child international (DaCi) board as Newsletter Editor.
 Dr. Parrish is the 2011 recipient of the SCDA Dance Advocacy Award, the 2012 Faculty Advisor Award from USC and the 2015 Leadership Award from NDEO for her community initiatives and scholarly work that has had a significant impact on the field of dance education.